mnewswanger/osx-setup/readme.md

 ### Updates ###

-After everything has been installed with the `setup.sh` script, updates can be run with `update.sh`.
+After everything has been installed with the `configure.sh` script, updates can be run with `update.sh`.
 This will update any managed packages in `homebrew` and the App Store.